-Pass the advanced math (level 3) and the advanced physics courses (level 3) in the High school.
-Achieve the min. score required for acceptance in the university of choice Any additional Admissions requirements set by the Admissions office Pass the National exams with the required score
+Pass the advanced math (level 3) and the advanced physics courses (level 3) in High school.
+Achieve the min. score required for acceptance Any additional Admissions requirements set by the Admissions office Pass the National exams with the required score

-International TOEFL[®], Academic IELTS[TM] or EMSAT
+International TOEFL®, Academic IELTSTM or EMSAT

 Total Essay/Writing

 Paper Based 550 4

 IBT Min.
 79 24

 Academic IELTS 6.5 6.5

-EMSAT 1550-1650 CI
+EMSAT Min.
+1550 CI

-Math Requirements: The university administers the ACCUPLACER[TM] Exam (Math) to place students in the appropriate Mathematics course.
-In all programs other than the Engineering Program and Architecture, students may substitute the SAT[®] for the Math placement provided they achieve the minimum score of 560 in Mathematics.
+• Math Requirements: The university administers the ACCUPLACER[TM] Exam (Math) to place students in the appropriate Mathematics course.
+In all programs other than the Engineering and Architecture Program, students may substitute the SAT[®] for the Math placement provided they achieve the minimum score of 560 in Mathematics.
 AUD's international code for SAT[®] is 2688.